offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 `{bm} /(Library Functions\/Utility Wrappers\/Tuple)_TOPIC/`

 A tuple class is a templated class that holds on to an arbitrary number of elements of arbitrary types.
-The number of elements and types of elements must be known at compile-time, and any code accessing those elements must know which element its accessing at compile-time.
+The number of elements and types of elements must be known at compile-time, and any code accessing those elements must know which element it's accessing at compile-time.

 ```c++
 std::tuple<int, long, MyClass> my_tuple{ 1, 500L, MyClass{} };